• Skip to main content

 • Extra virgin olive oil

 • Sunflower butter - This is a substitute for tahini which is made from sesame, a common allergen.
-If you can have peanut butter you could substitute that instead.

 • Cumin